Lycrios/API_Documenter/README.md

 * Modified the script so that you no longer need to define the return type of success and failures.
 * Added script version number to the HTML title.
 * Made a config.php file for easy configuration.
-* Modified document.class.php to work in subfolders eg http://www.test.com/api_documentation/{SCRIPT_HERE}
+* Modified document.class.php to work in sub-folders ex: http://www.test.com/api_documentation/{SCRIPT_HERE}

 ##Usage
 Simply edit the **example.yaml** file to your needs.